 Each state environmental agency has its own reasons for deploying drones.
 State environmental agencies use a number of drone tools to support mapping, compliance monitoring, restoration, emergency response, and other activities.
 Figure 2 provides a snapshot of the ways the 19 states highlighted in this report are deploying drones.
-The most commonly reported use of drones is for emergency response, which was cited by 12 states, followed by the use of drones for water monitoring, mapping, and mining, which was noted by eight states.
+The most noted use of drones is for emergency response by twelve states with drones used for water monitoring, mapping, and mining by eight states.
 Drones and their associated imagery and data collection have allowed states to augment and leverage personnel in the field for far more efficient, safe, and full ability to assess on-the-ground conditions, most often in much less time.
 Below are lists of sample benefits and uses, as well as more specific examples that draw from the expanded case studies that follow.